-You’re reading your favorite petite fashion blog when you see the blogger wearing a fabulous blouse that would fit perfectly in your wardrobe.
+You’re reading your favorite fashion blog when you see the blogger wearing a great blouse that would fit perfectly in your wardrobe.
 Even better, she’s posted a coupon code to get it at a nice discount.
 You click over to the retailer website, ready to purchase that fab blouse…but wait…your size is already sold out!

 If you wear a small clothing size, then you’re probably familiar with this scenario.
 Small-sized clothing sells out fast, and by the time the item hits the sales rack, the best colors and smallest sizes are long gone, having sold out at full price.
 But have you ever heard the reason why?